koldovsky/typescript-workshop/step 01 - preparation/readme.md

 # Intro

 This is practice-first introduction into TypeScript 2.0 language brought to you by [programming mentor](http://programmingmentor.com).
 Each step continues on files created as result of previous step.
-For your convenience

 # Step 01 - Prepare environment.
 Create 'Hello World'.
 Basic configuration and debugging